apetkau/microbial-informatics-2014/labs/orthomcl/README.md

 The clusters detected by MCL are printed out to a file and can be interpreted as the most likely sets of orthologs or paralogs.

-OrthoMCL is only one such set of tools to identify orthologs, with one alternative being [OMA](http://omabrowser.org/standalone/).
+OrthoMCL is only one such set of tools to identify orthologs, with an alternative being [OMA](http://omabrowser.org/standalone/).
 This lab will focus on ortholog identification with OrthoMCL, and in particular the usage of the [OrthoMCL Pipeline](https://github.com/apetkau/orthomcl-pipeline) which will help automate running OrthoMCL.

 Lab
 ---